-It is estimated that about 101,880 jobs with Maryland companies using the Port to ship and receive waterborne cargo are classified as directly related to the public and private marine terminals.
-These jobs are with importers of steel, forest products (paper, pulp, lumber), producers and consumers of containerized cargo and break bulk cargo, and consumers of the gypsum, ore, coal and coke moving through the public and private marine terminals.
-In addition to the directly related jobs, an additional 147,995 jobs are induced and indirect jobs that support the direct production of the export cargo or the use of the intermediate products and final consumption goods.
+It is estimated that about 222,310 jobs with Maryland companies using the Port to ship and receive waterborne cargo are classified as directly related to the State-owned and private marine terminals.
+These jobs are with importers of steel, forest products (paper, pulp, lumber), producers and consumers of containerized cargo and breakbulk cargo, and consumers of the gypsum, ore, coal and coke moving through the State-owned and private marine terminals.
+In addition to the directly related jobs, an additional 123,827 jobs are induced and indirect jobs that support the direct production of the export cargo or the use of the intermediate products and final consumption goods.
+In total, 346,137 related jobs were supported by the cargo moving through the Port of Baltimore's State-owned and private marine terminals.
+The cargo handled at the MPA facilities supported 304,663 related user jobs in the state of Maryland.